Taking ZEJULA (niraparib)

-Learn how to take, store, and keep track of your treatment with ZEJULA
+Learn how to take and store your ZEJULA

-ZEJULA is a once-daily oral medication, which may make it easy to fit into your schedule.
+ZEJULA comes as one tablet once daily, which may make it easy to fit into your schedule.
 So you can plan your treatment around your life—not your life around your treatment.

 Daughter with mother taking ZEJULA (niraparib)